 Around February I was introduced to a girl who lived in the next street.
 She too was breastfeeding and was a member of La Leche league.
 We became friendly and to cut a long story short we ended up on Radio Ulster on the Gloria Hunniford show doing a

-In June the local Presbyterian church advertised a beautiful baby competition.
+In June, the local Presbyterian church advertised a beautiful baby competition.
 We couldn’t resist it.
-We entered our beautiful girl and she won.
+We entered Louise and she won.
 A £5 voucher for the local chemist was the prize.
 We moved rather quickly when we saw the minister coming to congratulate us and to no doubt check out what services we attended.
 Felt a bit guilty.
 No I’m lying we didn’t.
 I think the cute little mop cap helped.

-One night after settling Lou we went down to the bar to find John Hume and his wife along with Paddy Devlin and Phil Coulter.
+One night after settling Louise we went down to the bar to find John Hume and his wife along with Paddy Devlin and Phil Coulter.
 A sing-song ensued and I will always remember John Hume singing The Town I Loved So Well with Phil Coulter playing the piano.
 A memorable night.
-Again, a pity there were no mobile phones in those days.
-It’s so sad to see that it is lying derelict waiting for a buyer to restore it.
+Again, a pity there were no mobile phones.
+It’s so sad to see that the hotel is lying derelict waiting for a buyer to restore it.

 Three British soldiers were shot dead in a gun attack on a British Army observation post near Crossmaglen, County Armagh.

 Around November I got a letter to say that I had an interview to return to my job in the Civil Service.
 I had to go and hoped I wouldn’t be offered it but I couldn’t resist putting my best foot forward and as a result I got a letter offering me the job.
 I had to decide to either turn down the job or make child care arrangements and return to work.
 I couldn’t envisage leaving our daughter with someone I didn’t know and so I turned down the job and said goodbye to my £6.00 a week.
 A few extra shifts at the newsagent helped us get through Christmas.